 There was a pause, a deep silence as those red eyes regarded him.
 They seemed blank as if the words that had been spoken were unbelievable.
 That gave him bravado.
 The creature could know fear after all!

 "There is no son!"
 A low, guttural hiss fled its throat.

 "There is!
 I have seen him!
 Even now he is being trained in the art!
 He will slay you and your foul kin, beast!
 Mark my words, you will fall by his hand!"

 Silence, again, but less shocked and more calculating this time, as those dots of hellish crimson followed his every movement.
 The creature sneered, a cruel, vicious grin, and stepped forwards-

 and then its foot came down on his knee, and the man was screaming in agony.
 Cold claws gripped at his scalp, and he was hoisted into the air until he was face-to-face with the nightmare that was burning his home.

 "And now… You're going to tell me everything you know of this...boy."

 Mustering all of his strength, he retched and spat in the creature's face.

-That coxed a sadistic smile onto its features, fangs glinting in the light of the burning village.
-Its hand fled to its face to wipe it clean, but the the titanic grip around his head did not slacken.
+That coaxed a sadistic smile onto its features, fangs glinting in the light of the burning village.
+Its hand fled to its face to wipe it clean, but the titanic grip around his head did not slacken.
 "Is that your answer?
 Very well.
 We've plenty of time until the sun rises..."
-And a second set of claws gripped his shattered kneecap and pulled, tearing bone away from flesh.
+And the second set of claws gripped his shattered kneecap and pulled, tearing bone away from the flesh.